A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

-Most homeowners think structural engineers only design bridges and skyscrapers.
-But, they also do all types of structural inspections, from bridges to home remodels.
-It goes without saying, the best design is only as good as the construction and maintenance.
+As a homeowner, you might think structural engineers only deal with giant bridges and towering skyscrapers.
+Well, surprise!
+They’re also the go-to pros for all sorts of structural inspections, from those massive bridges to home remodels.
+After all, the best design is only as amazing as the construction and upkeep.

-In our discussion, we’ll answer all the following questions on structural home inspections:
+In our discussion, we’ll answer these questions about structural home inspections:

 - What’s a structural engineer inspection?